 ECPR Teaching and Learning Summer School

-Gabriela Pleschová is a leader of an Erasmus+ project in the field of educational development at Comenius University in Bratislava, Slovakia.
-Her background is in Political Science, and in 2012 she earned an MSc in Education (Higher Education) from Oxford University.
-Since 2004, she has been coordinating workshops and other development activities for beginner teachers in higher education.
+Gabriela Pleschová works at Comenius University in Bratislava, Slovakia, where she leads an international collaborative Erasmus+ project aimed at improving internationalization through enhanced competences of university teachers.
+Her background is in Political Science, and in 2012 she earned an MSc. in Education (Higher Education) from Oxford University.
+Since 2004, she has been coordinating workshops and other development activities for beginner university teachers.
 She serves as the co-convenor of the ECPR standing group Teaching and Learning Politics as well as a member of the editorial board of the Journal of Political Science Education.
 She is the co-editor of Teacher Development in Higher Education.
 Existing Programs, Program Impact and Future Trends which was published by Routledge in 2012 (with Eszter Simon).
-In 2013 she became Senior Fellow of the Higher Education Academy (United Kingdom).
+In 2019 she became a Principal Fellow of the Higher Education Academy (United Kingdom).

 Kevin Coffey is a lecturer teaching in INSEEC London and CREA Geneve specializing in delving modules on International Relations and Critical Thinking.
 He is devoted to developing innovative teaching practices such as using simulations which lead to greater engagement levels and understanding of IR theories and concepts among students.
 Kevin received his PhD from University College Dublin in 2015.
 His research explores the politics of international criminal justice, civil society activism, EU foreign policy in Sub-Saharan Africa and limited statehood.
 Kevin has taught politics across a diverse range of educational institutions including universities, international think tanks, and primary and secondary schools.